seanpmaxwell/Typescript-Best-Practices/README.md

 - **Namespace-Object**
   Exports a default object-literal that groups closely related logic/readonly-values.

 > Note: the term **module** can be used interchangeably with a namespace-object script's default export, because in JavaScript a module also refers to a file.
-So if we have a namespace-object script called `User.ts` we could say (in referring to the default export) "that's the 'User module'" OR "that's the 'User namespace-object'".
+So if we have a namespace-object script called `User.ts` we could say (in referring to the default export) "that's the User module" OR "that's the User namespace-object".

 - **Inventory**
   Exports multiple independent declarations, such as shared types or small utility functions.